kibertoad/toad-cache/README.md

 const cache = new LruHitStatistics({
   cacheId: 'some-cache-id',
   globalStatisticsRecord: sharedRecord,
-  statisticTtlInHours: 24, // how often to rotate statistics.
-On every rotation, data, that is older than one day, is removed
+  statisticTtlInHours: 24, // how often to reset statistics.
+On every rotation previously accumulated data is removed
   max: 1000,
   ttlInMsecs: 0,
 })